What is a Medicare Supplement or Medigap?

 If you are enrolled in a Medigap plan you can change your plan to a different carrier or letter at any time.
 Washington State has a law that allows you to switch your Medigap plan guaranteed issue at any time.
 If you are enrolled in Medigap plans B-N you can switch to any other carrier’s plans B-N. You can even change your Medigap letter.
 Those enrolled in Medigap Plan A can only switch to any other Medigap A. You do not need to wait for the Annual Election Period in the fall to make this change.

 What is the best Medicare Supplement Insurance carrier in Washington?

 The best carrier for a Medigap plan in WA requires research.
-We have proprietary software that allows us to compare premiums, historic rate increases and financial ratings.
+We have software that allows us to compare premiums, historic rate increases and financial ratings.

 What do MedSupp Plans cost?

 Though all Supplement plans provide the same basic benefits, the cost of each plan depends on the insurance company and other factors.
 Insurance companies have three ways of fixing the cost of Medigap insurance.
 The methods include issue-age systems, community rated systems, and attained-age related.

 In issue-age systems, the Medigap premium and associated costs are determined by the enrollee’s age when they enrolled for the Supplement plan.
 Younger enrollees will pay less than older enrollees though the cost of the plan might increase due to inflation.